 Whether or not you’ll get your money’s worth with the Go Singapore Pass depends on how many attractions you plan to visit during your Singapore trip.
 Take the most conventional visit for instance.

-Customary trips to Universal Studios Singapore (S$81), Singapore Night Safari (S$51) and the S.E.A.
-Aquarium (S$44) already sets one back by S$172 – well above the cost of a 3 attractions Explorer Pass.
+Customary trips to Universal Studios Singapore (S$83), Singapore Night Safari (S$55), Gardens by the Bay (S$32) with Floral Fantasy (S$20), the River Wonders (S$42) followed by a Singapore Sling at the Long Bar (S$43.96) already sets one back by S$276 – close to the cost of a 2-day all inclusive pass.
 It is not difficult to find value in the pass even when taking in the most common attractions.

 It also depends on the type of activities you’d be interested in and the time you choose to allocate for each.
 Museums, which are likewise included in the pass, tend to cost less in terms of admission fees but usually take 1 to 2 hours to complete.
-In contrast, a visit to Adventure Cove Waterpark (S$38) can easily take a day if the kids are up for it!
+In contrast, a visit to Singapore Zoo (S$50) can easily take half a day if the kids are up for it!

 Another sweet spot for the Go Singapore Pass is to meld activities that can be done in the day with those that can be done in the evening.
-Young adults could perhaps go for the Mega Zip Express Pass (S$85) and the AJ Hackett Sentosa Giant Swing (S$69) in the day, cool off with a museum or two by late afternoon before appreciating the city lights through the Singapore River Cruise (S$25).
-One can then stop by the Raffles Hotel Long Bar for a complimentary drink, the iconic ‘Singapore Sling’ (S$39) and then end with a nightcap at the CE LA VI Rooftop Bar at the Marina Bay Sands (S$23).
+Young adults could perhaps go for the Singapore Zoo (S$50) and the AJ Hackett Sentosa Giant Swing (S$74) in the day, cool off with a museum or two by late afternoon before appreciating the city lights through the Singapore River Cruise (S$28).
+One can then stop by the Raffles Hotel Long Bar for a complimentary drink, ending the night with the iconic ‘Singapore Sling’ (S$43.96).

 Aside from the potential saving in admission fees, the Go Singapore Pass also allows one to skip queues in selected attractions.
 This can also help to save time especially when visiting during busier periods such as school or public holidays.